"ChaosCC hacker group" removal guide

 What is "ChaosCC hacker group"?

 "ChaosCC hacker group" is the name of an email scam.
-Scammer behind this scam spreads it with a purpose to extract money from unsuspecting people, he threatens to spread some compromising video if he will not get a particular amount of money in 60 hours.
-It is a typical scam that should not be trusted.
-Scammers send emails of this type with a hope that someone will take them seriously and will pay them money for compromising photos, videos (and other material) that does not even exist.
+Criminals use it to extort money from unsuspecting people by threatening to distribute a compromising video unless a specific sum of money is paid within 60 hours.
+This is a typical scam and should not be trusted.
+Scammers send these emails hoping that some users will take them seriously and pay to prevent distribution of compromising photos, videos (and other materials) that do not even exist.

-This scammer presents himself as a representative of ChaosCC hacker group and claims that he hacked recipient's email account.
-He also claims that he used hacked account to infect the operating system with some malicious software that allowed him to access messaging applications and webcam.
-According to scammer, he used recipient's webcam to record a video of him while he was visiting some adult website.
-Simply said, this scammer claims that he will spread the recorded video by sending it to all contacts in recipient's messaging applications if he will not receive $700 (in Bitcoin) in 60 hours after receiving this email.
-He promises to delete that video after the transaction.
-As we mentioned in the introduction, this is just a scam: cyber criminal (or criminals) behind it has not hacked email or messaging accounts, recorded any video or has an access to the webcam.
-Typically, scammers send email scams to a number of people and hope that at least someone will fall for them.
-Unfortunately, some people still have not heard about scams of this type and pay scammers money (typically, cryptocurrency) instead of simply ignoring them.
-We strongly recommend to ignore "ChaosCC hacker group" or any other email scam.
+In this case, the scammer presents him/herself as a representative of the ChaosCC hacker group and claims that the recipient's email account has been hacked.
+It is also claimed that the hacked account was used to infect the operating system with malicious software, which allowed access to messaging applications and the webcam.
+According to this scammer, the recipient's webcam was used to record a video of the victim whilst visiting an adult website.
+The scammer states that the recorded video will be distributed by sending it to all contacts in the recipient's messaging applications, unless $700 (in Bitcoin) is received within 60 hours of receiving the email.
+The scammer promises to delete the video after the transaction is made.
+As mentioned, this is merely a scam.
+The cyber criminals responsible have not hacked email or messaging accounts, recorded any video, or have access to the webcam.
+These criminals send emails to many people and hope that a proportion will fall for the scam.
+Unfortunately, some people have yet to learn about these scams and pay the scammers (typically, via a cryptocurrency).
+We strongly recommend that you ignore "ChaosCC hacker group" and other email scams.

 Q: Hi pcrisk.com team, I received an email stating that my computer was hacked and they have a video of me.
 Now they are asking for a ransom in Bitcoins.
 I think this must be true because they listed my real name and password in the email.
 What should I do?